ZHUYFgit/CEPC-Jet-Origin-Identification/README.md

 ```
 #### Install ParticleNet
  - Download ParticleNet and Particle Transformer from github  https://github.com/jet-universe/particle_transformer.
 Once your analysis use the code from ParticleNet or Particle Transformer, you need to cite the papers listed in https://github.com/jet-universe/particle_transformer.
- - The director of ParticleNet has several files.
+ - The director of ParticleNet (suppose that the directory name you downloaded is ParticleNet) has several files.
-   * env.sh: set the input directories of samples in this file (export DATADIR_JetClass=)
+   * ParticleNet/env.sh: set the input directories of samples in this file (export DATADIR_JetClass=)
-   * data/JetClass/JetClass_full.yaml:
+   * ParticleNet/data/JetClass/JetClass_full.yaml:
      * *new_variables* means you can construct new variables based on the variables stored in your generated root files
      * *Pt_points* has two variables used to calculate the distance between two particles in ParticleNet
      * *pf_features* are the features used in training the model